inno-devops-labs/F23-core-course-labs/app_python/README.md

 ## CI

+CI is done using GitHub Actions.
+The workflow is defined in `.github/workflows/python-app.yml`.
+It runs on every push to the repository.
+It runs the following steps:

 ## Contributing

 If you'd like to improve this project or report issues, please open an issue or submit a pull request.